LucasGrasso/gic/README.md

 </p>

 <p align="center">
-The progamming language for First Order Lofic
+The progamming language for First Order Logic
 </p>

 This project was made for educational pourposes, to learn about the implementation of a programming language.